Polystichum munitum: Description

 The dark green fronds of this fern grow 50 to 180 cm tall, in a tight clump spreading out radially from a round base.
 They are single-pinnate, with the pinnae alternating on the stalk.
-Each pinna is 1 to 15 cm long, with a small upward-pointing lobe (a sword hilt, hence the name) at the base, and the edges are serrated with bristly tips.
+Each pinna is 1 to 15 cm long, with a small upward-pointing lobe (a sword hilt, hence the name) at the base, and the edges are serrated with bristly tips on the serrations.
+Beyond the upward-pointing lobe, the pinnae are broadly linear in shape, usually with a gradual taper and curved slightly toward the distal end of the frond.
 Individual fronds live for 1.5 to 2.5 years and remain attached to the rhizome after withering.
+When they emerge in spring, the fronds are doubled back on themselves and circinate (rolled up) only at the tip.
 The round sori occupy two rows on either side of the midrib of each pinna and are covered by a centrally-attached, umbrella-like indusium with fringed edges.
 They produce light yellow spores.
 In deep shade, fronds spread nearly horizontally but with increasing sun exposure grow more upright.
+In young plants the leaves are often paler green and have shorter pinnae.

 Habitat and cultivation

 The preferred habitat of this fern is the understory of moist coniferous woodlands at low elevations.
 It grows best in well-drained acidic soil of rich humus and small stones.
 It is very resilient and survives occasional droughts, but flourishes only with consistent moisture and it prefers cool weather.

 In cultivation, it also responds well to regular, light fertilization.
 While this fern is a favored horticultural subject in western North America, it has proved difficult or impossible to cultivate satisfactorily in the eastern part of the continent.

 In the United Kingdom Polystichum munitum has gained the Royal Horticultural Society's Award of Garden Merit.